sapcarolinas/sapcarolinas.github.io/README.md

 If you are unfamiliar with Markdown, check out this [cheat sheet](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet).

-The [src/](src) directory in this repository contains all the Markdown files and static assets used to generate saintanthonys.com.
+The [src/](src) directory in this repository contains all the Markdown files and static assets used to generate the website.

-Its directory structure maps exactly to the URL structure used by the webpage.
+Its directory structure maps exactly to website URLs.
 For example, [src/about/index.md](src/about/index.md) becomes [saintanthonys.com/about](https://www.saintanthonys.com/about/).

 Whenever you commit a change to a file in this repository, the website is automatically